Federal Court clarifies the meaning of “organising” in respect of industrial action

 The court also found that a person who simply assisted in enabling the organisation of industrial action would not satisfy this definition.
 By way of example, while a union representative telling an employer about employees’ industrial action may be viewed as encouraging and enabling the action to take place, they would on this authority not necessarily be regarded as having ‘organised’ the action.

 This case demonstrates that for industrial action to be taken for the purposes of the Fair Work Act 2009, “organising” industrial action must be conduct that brings about, manages or maintains industrial action.

-The full text of the judgment can be found here.
+The full text of the judgement can be found here.

 If you require assistance with an industrial dispute, Hall Payne Lawyers has been recognised as one of Australia’s leading employment law firms in Australia for 2017.
 Contact us on 1800 659 114 or via our contact page for more information.

 This article relates to Australian law; either at a State or Federal level.